vietrux/LaHu-Smart-Car-Park/README.md

 ### Scenario 2: Unregistered Car
 1. Car is detected by sensor
 2. STM32 sends detection packet to Pi
-3. Pi captures and recognizes plate number
+3. Pi captures image, processes it with YOLOv8 and PaddleOCR to extract plate number
 4. Pi checks database and finds plate is not registered
 5. Pi sends command to STM32 to display "Invalid Plate"
 6. Barrier remains closed